arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 #### Using Arduino IDE

-The Portenta H7 and C33 are compatible with the Mini PCIe interface and can leverage the Pro 4G Module's capability.
-Enable and using the modem with the Portenta H7 or C33 will require a library named [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular).
-The library manager within the Arduino IDE can access the library by navigating to **Sketch -> Include Library -> Manage Libraries**.
+The Portenta H7 and C33 are compatible with the Mini PCIe interface and can leverage the Pro 4G Module's capabilities.
+Enabling and using the modem with the Portenta H7 or C33 will require a library named [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular).
+You can access the library through the Arduino IDE's library manager by navigating to **Sketch -> Include Library -> Manage Libraries** or using the IDE's side panel with books icon.

 ![Arduino Cellular Library for Pro 4G Modules](assets/arduino_cellular_library.png)